yash4gandhi/Sequence_Alignment_Problem/README.md

 # Sequence_Alignment_Problem

-##Project Description
+**Project Description:**

-###Implement the basic Dynamic Programming solution to the Sequence Alignment problem.
-Run
-the test set provided and show your results.
+**Implement the basic Dynamic Programming solution to the Sequence Alignment problem.
+Run the test set provided and show your results.**

 A. Algorithm Description:
 Suppose we are given two strings X and Y, where X consists of the sequence of symbols